adriapr/lab-guide/chapter-tips-coding.md

 This means you can

-	* Go back to previous versions if something you implemented isnít working
+	* Go back to previous versions if something you implemented isn‚Äôt working
 	* Collaborate with other people on your code
 	* Have other people use your code after your project is done!
 	* Read about all the advantages (plus some tips) here: http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004947